eeeschwartz/next/lexingtonky.gov.md

 ## Introduction to the redesign

-The City has decided to redesign LexingtonKY.gov in order to address several issues with the current site that are commonly reported by residents and public servants.
+The City has prioritized this project in order to address several issues with the current site that are commonly reported by residents and public servants.

 * It is structured around departmental hierarchies rather than intuitive service areas.
 * It is difficult to use on mobile devices, which now account for half of traffic.